martintufte/rubiks-cube/README.md

     * Design functionality (async/multithreading, parameters)
     * Create multi-step solving template, template should be configurable and easy to add
 * Auto-tagger and cube patterns
-    * Rank patterns in auto-tagger by 'entropy'
+    * [PROGRESS] Rank patterns in auto-tagger by 'entropy'
-    * Make Cubex only use CubePattern, should not need mask and pattern
+    * [DONE] Make Cubex only use CubePattern, should not need mask and pattern
 * Features
     * Easy way to add patterns and algorithms for all cube sizes
     * Add subsets to auto-tagger.
 E.g. recognition for DR and HTR subsets